dhruvan005/dhruvan005/README.md

 ## 🙋‍♂️ About Me

 Hey!
-I'm Dhruvan — a passionate developer who enjoys solving meaningful problems through code.
+I'm Dhruvan — A self taught developer who enjoys solving meaningful problems through code.
 From building sleek interfaces to designing resilient APIs, I love the entire process of turning ideas into impactful digital products.

 🧠 Focused on: **Performance**, **Clean Code**, and **Scalability**